ustclug/ustcmirror-images/README.md

 | `RSYNC_DELAY_UPDATES` | Defaults to `true`. |
 | `RSYNC_MAXDELETE` | Maximum number of files that can be removed.
 Defaults to `4000`. |
 | `RSYNC_RSH` | Specify the remote shell, e.g. `ssh -i /path/to/key`. |

+### stackage

+Stackage doesn't need to specify upstream, but this mirror use cabal to install necessary Haskell packages.
+Replacing default mirror of cabal with faster one will speed up building process.

+Read the [user guide](https://www.haskell.org/cabal/users-guide/installing-packages.html#repository-specification) before writing preferred mirror to `config`

 ### pypi